 - a is the acceleration.

-For an object suspended by a rope, we can use gravitational acceleration, g, as its acceleration.
+For an object suspended by a rope, we can use acceleration due to gravity, g, as its acceleration.
 Gravitational acceleration gives us the value of its weight in terms of force, like in Newtons or pound-force.
 If the object is moving at a different acceleration, we should use its actual acceleration for the calculation.
 However, this tension calculator only determines the tension forces in cases of static equilibrium.

 This statement means that this tool only considers objects at rest in a given system.
 In this tension calculator, we also assume that ropes are massless and, therefore, do not contribute anything to the tension forces.
 We also assume that the masses or objects are in a vacuum and do not experience friction or air resistance towards their surroundings.

 How to calculate tension in ropes suspending an object